dotnet/orleans/Advanced-Concepts/Timers-and-Reminders.md

 ```

 ## Which Should I Use?
-The Orleans team recommends that you use timers in the following circumstances:
+We recommend that you use timers in the following circumstances:

 * It doesn't matter (or is desirable) that the timer ceases to function if the activation is deactivated or failures occur.
 * If the resolution of the timer is small (e.g. reasonably expressible in seconds or minutes).
 * The timer callback can be started from Grain.ActivateAsync or when a grain method is invoked.

- The Orleans team recommends that you use reminders in the following circumstances:
+We recommend that you use reminders in the following circumstances:

 * When the periodic behavior needs to survive the activation and any failures.
 * To perform infrequent tasks (e.g. reasonably expressible in minutes, hours, or days).

 ## Combining Timers and Reminders

 You might consider using a combination of reminders and timers to accomplish your goal.
 For example, if you need a timer with a small resolution that needs to survive across activations, you can use a reminder that runs every five minutes, whose purpose is to wake up a grain that restarts a local timer that may have been lost due to a deactivation.